Cleaach/threads/README.md

 ## About

-Made by @Cleaach on GitHub.
+Developed by Clement Chen.
 [LinkedIn](https://www.linkedin.com/in/clementchendra)
 [Contact](mailto:clementaditya@gmail.com)

 Part of an assignment for Computing for Voluntary Welfare Organizations at the National University of Singapore.
-Last updated January 25, 2025.
+Last updated January 26th, 2025.